 - ordering that the creditor pay costs to the debtor on an indemnity basis

 Given the potential consequences for issuing a claim too soon, creditors should always seek expert advice from debt recovery solicitors before embarking on legal action to recover a debt.

-Our Debt Recovery Department can be reached at 0800 2800 421 or through submitting an online enquiry for.
+Our Debt Recovery team can be reached at 0800 2800 421 or through submitting an online enquiry for.
 We have an excellent track record for helping clients recover their unpaid invoices as quickly and smoothly as possible.